hylaine/devopsdays-demo/README.md

 * server: localhost
 * trust server certificate: true

-Run `instantiate.sql` against the database.
+Run `instantiate.sql` against the DB server to create the initial DB, required for Liquibase to target it.

 ## Run the Changesets

 Each changelog has to be executed separately.
 From this directory, execute:
-`./Liquibase/liquibase update --defaultsFile="liquibase.properties" --changeLogFile="devopsdayschangelog-1.json" --log-file=logs/liquibase-update.log`

-Once this command is complete, you can target the next changelog:
-`./Liquibase/liquibase update --defaultsFile="liquibase.properties" --changeLogFile="devopsdayschangelog-2.json" --log-file=logs/liquibase-update.log`
+`./Liquibase/liquibase update --defaultsFile="liquibase.properties" --changeLogFile="devopsdayschangelog.json" --log-file=logs/liquibase-update.log`